-- Our Annual Report on Form 10-K for the year ended December 31, 2006, filed with the SEC on March 14, 2007; - Our Quarterly Reports on Form 10-Q for the quarter ended March 31, 2007, filed with the SEC on May 10, 2007, and for the quarter ended June 30, 2007, filed with the SEC on August 9, 2007; - Our Current Reports on Form 8-K filed with the SEC on January 11, March 6, March 27, July 18, July 24, July 26, August 6, August 7 and August 10, 2007; - Our Definitive Proxy Statement on Schedule 14A filed with the SEC on April 10, 2007; - The description of our common stock which is contained in our Registration Statement on Form 8-A (File No. 000-23186) filed with the SEC on January 8, 1994, including any amendment or reports filed for the purpose of updating such description; and - The description of our preferred share purchase rights which is contained in our Registration Statement on Form 8-A filed with the SEC on June 17, 2002, including any amendment or reports filed for the purpose of updating such description.
+- Our Annual Report on Form 10-K for the year ended December 31, 2006, filed with the SEC on March 14, 2007; - Our Quarterly Reports on Form 10-Q for the quarter ended March 31, 2007, filed with the SEC on May 10, 2007, and for the quarter ended June 30, 2007, filed with the SEC on August 9, 2007; - Our Current Reports on Form 8-K filed with the SEC on January 11, March 6, March 27, July 18, July 24, July 26, August 6, August 7, August 10 and August 29, 2007; - Our Definitive Proxy Statement on Schedule 14A filed with the SEC on April 10, 2007; - The description of our common stock which is contained in our Registration Statement on Form 8-A (File No. 000-23186) filed with the SEC on January 8, 1994, including any amendment or reports filed for the purpose of updating such description; and - The description of our preferred share purchase rights which is contained in our Registration Statement on Form 8-A filed with the SEC on June 17, 2002, including any amendment or reports filed for the purpose of updating such description.

 All documents filed by us pursuant to Section 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of this prospectus and prior to the termination of this offering shall be deemed to be incorporated by reference herein and to be a part of this prospectus from the date of filing of such documents, excluding any information furnished under Item 2.02 or Item 7.01 of any Current Report on Form 8-K and exhibits filed on such form that are related to such items.
-We also specifically incorporate by reference any documents filed by us with the SEC under Section 13(a), 13(c), 14 or 15(d) of the Exchange Act after the date of the initial registration statement and prior to the effectiveness of the registration statement.
 Any statement contained in a document incorporated by reference herein shall be deemed to be modified or superseded for purposes of this prospectus to the extent that a statement contained herein or in any other subsequently filed document which also is or is deemed to be incorporated by reference herein modifies or supersedes such statement.
 Any statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this prospectus.